Would you want to know how to make the world’s old bread recipe? If that sounds interesting to you, keep reading.

-Scientists have found evidence which suggests that the earliest bread can be dated back to 14,500 years ago.
+Scientists have found evidence that suggests that the earliest bread can be dated back to 14,500 years ago.
 It’s the oldest recipe still in use and also the oldest known recipe.

 But before we get to a modern version for this ancient bread, let’s take a look at the history for the oldest of off-the-grid recipes.